As a degree of normality returns to markets for the first time in years, a focus on valuations must return too.

-But, as we’ve already touched on, investors will need to be more discerning and selective, both on countries and companies in this new environment.
+However, investors will need to be more discerning and selective, both on markets and companies in this new environment.
 There will be an increased divergence between the winners and losers in both fixed income and equity markets.

 We should also remember that historically some of the best opportunities for equities occur in the midst of recessions.
 Markets always move ahead of economic news.
 So, in 2023 investors need to focus on valuations, not on the newspaper headlines.

 The contents of this document may not be reproduced or distributed in any manner without prior permission.

 This document is intended to be for information purposes only and it is not intended as promotional material in any respect nor is it to be construed as any solicitation and offering to buy or sell any investment products.
 The views and opinions contained herein are those of the author(s), and do not necessarily represent views expressed or reflected in other Schroders communications, strategies or funds.
 The material is not intended to provide, and should not be relied on for investment advice or recommendation.
 Any security(ies) mentioned above is for illustrative purpose only, not a recommendation to invest or divest.
 Opinions stated are valid as of the date of this document and are subject to change without notice.
 Information herein and information from third party are believed to be reliable, but Schroder Investment Management (Hong Kong) Limited does not warrant its completeness or accuracy.